lablup/backend.ai/README.rst

 Backend.AI
 ==========

-Backend.AI is a streamlined backend service framework hosting heterogeneous programming languages and popular AI frameworks.
+Backend.AI is a streamlined backend API server that hosts heterogeneous programming languages and popular AI frameworks.
 It manages the underlying computing resources for multi-tenant computation sessions where such sessions are spawned and executed instantly on demand.

-All sub-projects are licensed under LGPLv3+.

 By installing this meta-package, you get the client with command-line interface by default and optionally you may add the manager and agent using pip extra